 Nineteen of the twenty hottest years on record have occurred since 2001, not including 2020 which is on track to top the list.
-Research has found that mean annual temperatures above 29°C, currently found in 0.8% of the world and too hot to live in, could affect up to one third of the world’s population by 2070.
-Saudi Arabia’s already intolerable summers could become prolonged by several months each year as a result.
+Now, research has found that Saudi Arabia could become too hot to live in by 2070.

 This case study is based on the paper “Future of the human niche”, published in PNAS by Xu, Chi et al. (2020).

 As a species, we have historically avoided living outside of mean annual temperatures (MATs) between ∼8°C to 20°C. MATs above 29°C, found only in parts of the Sahara and Saudi Arabia, are generally considered too hot to live in but there are always exceptions.
 The hottest inhabited place on Earth today is the city of Mecca in Saudi Arabia, whose MAT stands at 30.5°C, and stays above a 34°C average between May and September.
 It receives an average of 2 million Muslim pilgrims each year, densely packed under scorching temperatures that can reach 54°C.

 A decisive factor in whether temperatures go beyond human tolerance is humidity.
 When high enough and combined with extreme heat, it can inhibit the body’s ability to cool itself off through sweating.
 With the exception of its western coast, the Kingdom of Saudi Arabia has a desert climate with extreme heat during the day, replaced with low temperatures at night and very little rainfall.
 Lower humidity makes the heat more bearable to a degree, but remaining outdoors for more than a few minutes is dangerous even for a healthy, fit individual.

 The Saudis haven’t “grown used to” these conditions and simply managed, but rather have developed the necessary infrastructure to counter the problem.
 Most people can move between home and work without ever leaving an air-conditioned space.
 Ironically, emissions for such extensive AC networks are adding to the problem, although the country is considering more efficient systems that could significantly reduce environmental impacts.